-The Transport Logistics and Regulatory Committee serves as a pivotal entity that influences national issues pertinent to Supply Chain Efficiency and Infrastructural Development for commerce in Trinidad and Tobago.
+The Infrastructure Committee serves as a pivotal entity that influences national issues pertinent to Supply Chain Efficiency and Infrastructural Development for commerce in Trinidad and Tobago.
 All that is prescribed by this Committee is guided not only by the deliberations of its members, but critically by international standards and best practices, with the ultimate goal of becoming an engine for global competitiveness in the manufacturing sector through greater efficiency and sophistication in these areas.

-The two main aspects of this committee are:
+The three main aspects of this committee are: